 Photo Gallery and Blog 2016

-The burrowing owls are back.
+It's late April and the burrowing owls are back.
 I'm glad to see them again.

 So far the two adults are just standing on the ground near a prairie dog hole or perched on a convenient fence post.

 Hopefully there will be some owlets pretty soon.

 Sure enough, in early June, there is a whole family of owlets.